strubleca/RepData_PeerAssessment1/PA1_template.md

 The data are aggregated by date using the
 `sum` function, ignoring missing values with `na.rm=TRUE`.
 For `aggregate` the `na.action` parameter is set to allow NA values to pass through to the sums.
-Otherwise, days with partial data are omitted.
+Otherwise, days with partial or no data are omitted.
 In effect, this treats missing data as zeroes.

 ```r